How to find your VAT certificate online in 3 easy steps

 Do VAT certificates expire?

 No, VAT certificates don't expire.
-Your certificate remains valid throughout your business's lifetime, but you must keep your details current.
+Your certificate remains valid for the lifetime of your business, but you must keep your details current with HMRC.

-Update HMRC within 30 days if these details change.
-Be aware that from 5 August 2024, you must use your VAT online account for updates, as paper forms will be restricted.
+You must update HMRC within 30 days if key details like your business name, address, or partners change.
+From 5 August 2024, you must use your VAT online account for updates, as paper forms are now restricted.

 How do I get a new VAT certificate?